Shaquill Sno

-Shaquill Sno (born 5 January 1996) is a Dutch professional footballer who plays as a full back for Liga I club CS Mioveni.
+Shaquill Sno (born 5 January 1996) is a Dutch professional footballer who plays as a full back for Maltese Premier League club Gżira United.

 Career

 Sno made his professional debut as a 63rd-minute substitute for Wang Chengkuai in an Eerste Divisie match against De Graafschap on 11 November 2013.

 Personal life

 Born in the Netherlands, Sno is of Surinamese descent.